StarsoftAnalysis/lightboxSSA/README.md

 ## Major changes from Lightbox2

-* The ser can click/touch on images to link to a page with more information, or any other URL.
+* The user can click/touch on images to link to a page with more information, or any other URL.
 * Uses CSS's [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) feature to reduce the need to do image size calculations in Javascript, and make the whole thing much more responsive.
 * Will use an image's srcset attribute if available.